- About Us

 Student Oral Competition Presentations: Three students from a School of Public Health or related health science program are selected to compete for a $100 prize.
 To be considered for the competition, students should submit an abstract and check “student oral competition” on the abstract submission form.
 Students may only submit one abstract for consideration for the student oral competition.
 The student competition presentations can be on any public health topic and should be exactly 15 minutes, not including questions (questions for all student presenters will be taken after completion of all the presentations).
 The competition will be held on Tuesday (Apr 1) during the meeting.
 Non-students may be co-authors but a student must be the first author and sole presenter.
 Submissions not selected for the competition can be considered for breakout and poster presentations, if the student selects those boxes on the abstract submission form.

 Additional Information on Abstract Submission

 TPHA Annual Education Conference Abstract Submission Guidelines:

 1. Provide all information requested on the Abstract Submission Form.

-2. Provide one learning objective that specifies your goal (include a verb) for attendees based on the presentation content.
-Example: By the end of the presentation, participants will be able to identify the three problems facing older adults in Tarrant County.
+2. Provide one learning objective that specifies your goal (MUST include a verb) for attendees based on the presentation content.
+The objective MUST be measurable.
+Example: By the end of the presentation, participants will be able to identify (verb) the three problems facing older adults in Tarrant County (measurable).